-To finance its future acquisition, exploration, development and operating costs, AOC may require financing from external sources, including issuance of new shares, issuance of debt or executing working interest farmout or disposition arrangements.
-There can be no assurance that such financing will be available to the Company or, if available, that it will be offered on terms acceptable to AOC.
+To finance its future acquisition, exploration, development and operating costs, the Company may require financing from external sources, including issuance of new shares, issuance of debt or executing working interest farmout or disposition arrangements.
+There can be no assurance that such financing will be available to the Company or, if available, that it will be offered on terms acceptable to the Company.